 Simon Taylor-Robinson is Professor of Translational Medicine at Imperial College London and Consultant in Hepatology at St Mary's hospital.
 Over the past 30 years, he has investigated pathogenic mechanisms in chronic liver disease using a combination of imaging techniques, NMR spectroscopy and mass spectroscopy.
 Within the PROLIFICA study he supervised the work on HCC biomarkers.

 Dr Shevanthi Nayagam (Imperial College London)

-Shevanthi Nayagam is a Consultant in Hepatology and Senior lecturer at Imperial College London and has been mainly contributed to the modelling and economic evaluations related to PROLIFICA.
+Shevanthi Nayagam is a Consultant in Hepatology and Research Fellow at Imperial College London and has been mainly contributed to the modelling and economic evaluations related to PROLIFICA.

 Dr Zameer Mohamed (Imperial College London), is a clinical research fellow at Imperial College London and a Specialist Registrar in Gastroenterology and Hepatology.
 He is completing his PhD, which is focused on improving access to HCV care in marginalised populations.
 He has received funding from the Wellcome Trust to evaluate screening and assessment of HCV among people who inject drugs.
 He has also developed the in-reach HCV prison service at HMP Wormwood Scrubs as part of the HCV West London Operational Delivery Network.